kevinsullivan/physvm_develop/dev/ONBOARD.md

-## Install Mathlib (ANDREW 6-5 SHOULD BE DELETED.
-MATHLIB IS INSTALLED IN THE CONTAINER ALREADY.)
-1. Once you're in the container in VSCode, open a terminal window (Terminal -> New Terminal).
-2. cd into the peirce/deps/phys directory.
-Confirm that you're editing or check out the master branch.
-3. Run *leanpkg configure*, then, after that finishes, run *leanpkg build*.
-The build can take a while (up to 30 minutes perhaps), and might produce some error messages.
-Ignore these and let the build process run to completion.
-After it finishes, you should have a working Mathlib as part of your Lean Prover infrastructure for this project.

-Private note to Kevin: The preceding instructions should specify the correct use of the leanproject command.

 ## Development Workflow

 1. Instructions do not vary much between developing on the "Peirce Docker Builder" or "Peirce" project.
 2. In general, you should do your on a "feature branch".
-As Prof. Sullivan for help.
+Ask Prof. Sullivan for help.
 Branch names should be of the form "feature/%MY_DESCRIPTIVE_FEATURE-SPECIFIC_BRANCH_NAME%"
 3. Switch to your branch to do your development work.
 4. Test your change to be sure that everything works; don't "break the build"
 5. Push your changes to your branch at GitHub to share your updates with others working on the same branch.
 You will likely have to pull their changes before you're allowing to push your updates.
 You might run into merge conflicts at this point.
 You then have to manually decide how to resolve conflicts, one at a time.
 Avoid such merge conflicts by prior agreements with colleagues about who's changing what.